 Blockchain is an advanced database system that enables a transparent way of sharing information within a network.
 It is a collection of blocks containing the records of digital assets or transactions.
 The blocks are linked together which makes a chainlike form.
 Each block in the blockchain has a unique hash value and the data in blocks are immutable.
 So you can use this technology to create an unchangeable ledger for tracking payments, orders, and other transaction information.
 As the network is decentralized no one governs it.
 The group of nodes maintains the network making it decentralized.

 A single organization controls the private blockchain.
 It is also called managed blockchains.
 The authority determines who can participate and what rights they have in the network.
-Despite the fact that private blockchains have access restrictions, they are only partially decentralized.
-An example of a private blockchain is Ripple, a digital currency exchange network for businesses.
+Even though private blockchains have access restrictions, they are only partially decentralized.
+A private blockchain example is Ripple, a digital currency exchange network for businesses.

 It is the combination of both private and public networks.
 Companies can set up permission-based systems alongside a public blockchain.
 In this way, they control access to specific data stored in the blockchain while keeping other data public.
 It uses smart contracts to allow public members to check if private transactions have been completed.
 Hybrid blockchains, for example, can allow the public to access digital currency but keep bank-owned currency private.